 Guineas aren’t comfortable with baths, so don’t include one unless they’ve found themselves in some serious stinky trouble.
 If you do end up with a messy pig, read through our extensive guinea pig grooming post, then give them a small wash-up.

 A perfect spa day can include:

 - Brushing their hair to minimize shedding

-- Long-haired pigs might need a haircut because their hair tangles and leaves them prone to urinary tract infections
+- Long-haired breeds like Texel guinea pigs might need a haircut because their hair tangles and leaves them prone to urinary tract infections

 - Clean their grease gland with a guinea pig shampoo

 The Joy of Perfectly Pleased Piggies

 Guinea pigs are just so very special, and they make wonderful pets for any family.
 In the end, they don’t ask for much, and maintaining a tiny group of these fluffy friends is inexpensive, compared to other typical domesticated animals.